folio-org/docs/content/en/docs/Access/Courses/courses.md

 Note: In order for the courses you create in the Courses app to be discoverable by your patrons, you need to have an external interface or discovery layer set up and capable of interacting with FOLIO.

+## Permissions

+The permissions listed below allow you to interact with the Courses app and determine what you can or cannot do within the app.
+You can assign permissions to users in the Users app.
+If none of these permissions are assigned to a user, then they will be unable to see the Courses app or any related information.

+The following are all the Courses permissions, listed from least to most restrictive:

+* **Courses: All permissions.** The highest level is CRUD Course Reserves, which allows the user to maintain (read, add, edit, and delete) courses, items, instructors, and cross-listed courses.
+* **Courses: Read, add, edit.** This permission allows a user to read, add, and edit a course.
+However, they are unable to delete a course.
+* **Courses: Add, edit, and remove items.** This permission allows a user to read, add, and edit items associated with a course.
+* **Courses: Read all.** This permission allows the user to see all course and reserve information.
+* **Settings (Courses): Can create, edit and delete Course Settings.** This permission allows a user to maintain all course settings.
+* **Settings (courses): display list of settings pages.** This permission does something.
+* **UI: courses module is enabled.** This permission does something.

 ## Implementing the Courses app

+Before you can implement the Courses app, make sure you have completed the following:
+* Implemented the Inventory app.
+* Configured your circulation rules.
+* Loaded or added users.

 If you are configuring the Courses app for the first time, you need to first set up the following features in the Settings app: